-- After (or within) the command name you entered in the MyCommand Name field, type the less than angle bracket (<) to begin the list.
-The MyCommands Name Editor dialog box appears. - Enter a name for the list.
-For example, patient consent <mf> to represent male or female.
-As soon as you finish the variable by pressing the > key, the name of the list appears in the Lists used in this command section.

-Dragon Medical Client 10.1

-Dragon Medical Client 10.1 interprets the text inside the angle brackets as a variable whose
+After (or within) the command name you entered in the MyCommand Name field, type the less than angle bracket (<) to begin the list.
+The MyCommands Name Editor dialog box appears.

+2.Enter a name for the list.
+For example, suppose you want to type a statement of consent in which the patient should be referred to as either "he" or "she".
+You would name the command patient consent <mf> where <mf> represents the male or female pronoun (he or she).
+As soon as you finish creating the variable by pressing the > key, the name of the list appears in the Lists used in this command section.
+Dragon Medical Client interprets the text inside the angle brackets as a variable whose value you will choose when you say the command.

-- Enter any remaining lists that you plan to use for this command in the MyCommand Name field, enclosing each in the angle brackets (< >).
-The list entries appear in alphabetical order, not necessarily the order in which they were entered. - 4.
+- Enter remaining lists for this command in the MyCommand Name field, enclosing each in the angle brackets (< >).
+List entries appear in alphabetical order, not necessarily the order they were entered.
+Note: The list name must be in lowercase and may not contain any spaces. - 4.
 Once you have entered all of the command's lists, select the first list name under Lists used in this command and click the Edit button.
-The View List dialog box appears. - In the View List dialog box, enter all possible choices for the list values. - 6.
-When finished, click OK. - 7.
-Repeat steps 5 through 7 for the remaining lists. - 8.
-When you've finished adding values to all your lists, click OK in the MyCommands Name Editor dialog box.
-You should now see the MyCommands Editor dialog box.